 Advice to Students

 Students should seek further course advice from the academic convener of this minor.

-Please note that students undertaking a Bachelor of Science in a Flexible Double Degree will only be able to choose courses with either ENVS codes from the lists above to count towards a science degree.
+Please note that students undertaking a Bachelor of Science or Bachelor of Environment and Sustainability in a Flexible Double Degree will only be able to choose courses with either ENVS codes from the lists above to count towards a science degree.

 This minor requires the completion of 24 units, which must consist of: